 Due to its shallow depth and sandy bottom, it is most likely that the wreck at Mystery Bay is either completely or partially buried in the sandy bottom only being revealed under certain conditions.
 Once again, to use the Grape Shot as an example it was found that at least half the wreck was missing due to it being buried underneath the sandy bottom.

 I woke up with the sun and birds at 5:59.
 I tried to catch a few more hours of sleep.
 James had agreed to meet me at my campsite at about 10:00.
-Temperature was about in the 30’s to 40’s, partly cloudy with some sun and blue sky.
-Wind was blowing steady from the West.
+The temperature was about in the ’30s to ’40s, partly cloudy with some sun and blue sky.
+The wind was blowing steady from the West.
 During this day it had apparently snowed back down in Wisconsin, I never saw a flake.
 James arrived just as said at 10:00.
-With him he brought another archaeologist Scott Demel.
+With him, he brought another archaeologist Scott Demel.
 After introductions, we got right to works.
 We had decided to conduct a pedestrian survey of the beach.
 We started walking the upper mouth of the bay, where we quickly realized that the fragment that James had found previously was back to being submerged underwater.
 However, we found many interesting things lying out on the beach.
 First of all, a wooden gill net float.
-This is an artifact that I have some experience with from my research into Great Lakes fishing tugs, that’s how I was able to make positive identification of the artifact.
-Gill net fishing was a form of commercial fishing heavily used on the Great Lakes at the turn of the century.
-To keep gill next floating erect in the water in order to catch fish, fisherman would sting out floats across the top of the fishing nets.
+This is an artifact that I have some experience with from my research into Great Lakes fishing tugs, that’s how I was able to make a positive identification of the artifact.
+Gillnet fishing was a form of commercial fishing heavily used on the Great Lakes at the turn of the century.
+To keep gill next floating erect in the water in order to catch fish, a fisherman would sting out floats across the top of the fishing nets.
 Initially, these floats were made from wood but, eventually were upgraded to aluminum.